tylergorecki/ds5100-finalproject-ttg6nx/README.md

 analyzer.permutation_count()
 ```

 The code above initializes the analyzer by inputting a game, created previously.
 The four analysis methods contained within the class provide analysis on the dice outcomes, including how many times they were all the same on a roll and counts of combinations.
-More information on each of these methods is shown below.
+More information on what each of these methods does is shown below.

 ## API Description